English 101 CBE Instructions for Students

 Write a 3-5 page essay addressing the following prompt.
 You must demonstrate your entire writing process for this essay; therefore, include all of your brainstorming strategies as well as all revised and edited drafts.
 (Clearly label each item and draft; for example "Draft one," "Draft two," "Final draft," "Brainstorming," etc.)

 Advertisements are texts combining visual and written cues targeted at specific audiences in order to achieve a specific purpose.
-They often sell or promote a product by presenting and/or manipulating their audience's cultural assumptions, values, and stereotypes.
+They often sell or promote a product or develop a company brand by presenting and/or manipulating their audience's cultural assumptions, values, and stereotypes.

-Analyze and critique one advertisement (from the five listed/linked below), identifying and discussing how the ad presents and/or manipulates its audience's cultural assumptions, values, and stereotypes--to sell a product.
+Analyze and critique one advertisement (from the five listed/linked below), identifying and discussing how the ad presents and/or manipulates its audience's cultural assumptions, values, and stereotypes--to sell a product or to brand a company.
 Assume your audience is a group of English 098, 101, and 102 instructors and professors, and assume that these readers have seen the advertisement.
 In other words, do not waste time summarizing the advertisement's details; analyze and critique them.
 Naturally, you must support your interpretations and opinions by referring to specific details from the advertisement.
 Feel free (but not obligated) to draw from your own personal experience in order to further support your interpretations/opinions.
 Your essay should be written in an organized manner.

 Throughout your analysis and critique of the advertisement, consider addressing some of the bulleted questions below.
 These questions are offered as starting points, and you may include any other pertinent points of analysis and/or critique you think of as you write and think about the ad.
 These questions are not presented in an order from which to organize your essay.
 Create an essay structure based on the outcomes of your analysis and critique:

 - What is the advertisement's purpose/intent?